alvinsunyixiao/community-sdk/doc/C++/README.md

 6. Run a project

-	1. Get into the `Programs` directory
+	1. Get into the `Programs/` directory

 		```
 		cd Programs